 Images from the internet

-Don’t use them without consent.
-Images from the internet are usually protected by copyright, unless their from a non-photographer’s photo album or something.
+Don’t use random images from the internet without consent from the source.
+Images from the internet are usually protected by copyright, unless they’re from a non-photographer’s photo album or something (your Auntie Jane’s Facebook photos), but even unregistered photos require some form of permission.
 There are ways of beating the system though: If you use a basic, generic picture, for example, one of a dog, you’d probably get away with it in some cases.
 If there is nothing peculiar about the photo you use and it looks like something you could very well have photographed yourself, most likely the copyright holder won’t really be able to distinguish the image and wouldn’t waste time trying to hunt you down.
-On the other hand if you use a picture that’s very specific or complex, for example, a picture of a white pit-bull with black spots wearing a football helmet, eating M&Ms, you could get caught easily.
+On the other hand if you use a picture that’s very specific or complex, for example, a picture of a white pit-bull with black spots wearing a football helmet, eating M&Ms, you could get caught easily if someone recognized the image.

-EDIT: Recently looked into CreativeCommons.com and apparently you can use an image you find through their website for commercial use, as long as you credit the owner!
+EDIT: Recently looked into CreativeCommons.com and found out you’re free to use any image you find through their search engine for commercial use, as long as you credit the owner!

 Writing and signing contracts

+If you’re starting a business with other people you might want to consider making it official with a contract.
 Learn the ins and outs of contracts before writing or signing them or you’ll get screwed.
-Also, don’t sign a contract for anything until you’ve weighed out the options of having the contract signed or not, as well as how you’d feel about your decision to sign when a few months go by.
-Find some sample contracts online or in books so you get an idea of how they should be formatted when creating your own.
+Also, don’t sign a contract for anything until you’ve weighed out your options and thought about the future of your company.
+If you plan on drafting a contract yourself, find some sample contracts online or in books so you get a good idea of how to format one.

-It’s allowed thanks to the right to parody.
+As mentioned above, parody in t-shirt designs is allowed thanks to the “Fair Use” provision.
 Just don’t get too crazy with it.
 When your parodying becomes overly offensive you may get attacked and or kidnapped by the entourage of figure you’re parodying.
 Or maybe even nabbed for defamation of character.
-Just beware.
+Just take it easy and be smart with it.

-In most cases they can be used.
+In most cases it is okay to use the likeness of political figures in your t-shirt designs.
 It’s no wonder there are so many political t-shirts on the market.
-The only situation you wouldn’t be safe using them is if you find a famous photo of a political figure.
+The only situation you wouldn’t be safe using the image of a political figure is if you use a famous photo in one of your designs.
 The photo would most likely be recognized as the photographer’s famous photo, so you’d be in hot water.
 In addition to political figures you can also use flags, coat of arms, and national symbols where ever and when ever you want.

 BONUS TIP: Read our book LAUNCH A KICK-ASS T-SHIRT BRAND for in depth advice and tips like these.
 Tons of useful information you can’t afford to miss!